 There are several strategies for achieving indexing.
 Pure bond indexing (aka full replication approach) is to simply buy all the bonds that comprise the index in the same proportions.
 However, since some indexes consists of thousands of bonds, it may be costly to fully replicate an index, especially for bonds that are thinly traded, which may have high bid/ask spreads.
 Many bond managers solve this problem by selecting a subset of the index, but the subset may not accurately track the index, thus leading to tracking error.

-A cell matching strategy is sometimes used to avoid or minimize tracking error, where the index is decomposed into specific groups with a specific duration, credit rating, sector, and so on and then buying the bonds that have the characteristics of each cell.
+A cell matching strategy is sometimes used to avoid or minimize tracking error, where the index is decomposed into specific groups with a specific duration, credit rating, sector, and so on, then buying the bonds having the characteristics of each cell.
 The quantity of bonds selected for each cell can also mirror the proportions in the bond index.

 Rather than taking a sample of a bond index to replicate, some bond managers use enhanced bond indexing, where some bonds are actively selected according to some criteria or forecast, in the hope of earning greater returns.
 Even if the forecast is incorrect, junk bonds tend to increase in price faster when the economy is improving, because the chance of default declines.